CODE-AXION/CODE-AXION/README.md

 <!-- - 💻 I Have 2+ years of experience In Full Stack Web Development -->
 <!-- - 🏆 I Was In The Top #9 Position in HPE All India National Coding Competition Of Web/App Development 2022 -->
 - 🖥 Currently Working On: <i>Advance Ecommerce Website Laravel & Livewire </i>
-- 💻 Current Stack: TAL STACK - [TAILWIND, ALPLINE.JS, LARAVEL]
+- 💻 Current Stack: Laravel + Nextjs + Tailwind
 - 👀 I Love To Solve Machines/CTFS On Tryhackme Where I Have Solved 48 Rooms and Earned 9 Badges | Well, Let's Learn & Hack Together @darkestbrush
 - <img src="https://tryhackme-badges.s3.amazonaws.com/darkestbrush.png" alt="TryHackMe">
-- 📖 Currently learning Advance Laravel And Along With Network And Web Exploitation Sometimes
+- 📖 Currently Exploring App Dev
 - 🎬 Mastering Cinematography | Motion Graphics And SFX Skills
-- 🤖 I Also Wanna Learn Robotics | Arduino Programming In Future
 - 🎨 I Do PenandInk Art <a href="https://www.instagram.com/darkestbrush/">Darkest Brush</a>
-- 📚 Next Language to Learn React Native
-- 📕 Next Stack to Learn " M E R N  STACK ",
 - 📫 GOT Any Freelance Work?
 Do Mail Me On codeaxion77@gmail.com  or Other Social Networks:)
 - :incoming_envelope: Email: codeaxion77@gmail.com

  - Fun Fact:
-   - 🎞 Favourite Youtuber: Michael Reeves & Dani (there are much more actually !)
+   - 🎞 Favourite Youtuber: Michael Reeves & Dani
-   - 🎮 Big Fan Boi Of Playstation Watches Gameplays,Events and Trailers Alot
+   - 🎮 Playstation Enthusiast
    - 🎹 I used to Play Piano And Do 🎛 🎚 Music Composition and Soundtrack Covers with Fl Studio and Stuff, (But Now I Only Focus On Coding Stuffs)